22388o/brollup/lib/src/txo/readme.md

 -   **Exit Path:** In case the `Operator` is non-collaborative and does not sign from the channel path, `Self` can trigger the exit path `(Self after 3 month)` to unilaterally claim the `VTXO`.

-## VTXO Projector 🎥
-`VTXO Projector` is a bare, on-chain transaction output type contained in each pool transaction. `VTXO Projector` projects `VTXOs` into a covenant template.

-                                           ⋰ ┌──────────────────┐
-                                         ⋰   │      VTXO #0     │
-                                       ⋰     └──────────────────┘
-                                     ⋰       ┌──────────────────┐
-                                   ⋰         │      VTXO #1     │
-        ┌──────────────────┐     ⋰           └──────────────────┘
-        │  VTXO Projector  │ 🎥 ⋮
-        └──────────────────┘     ⋱                    ┊
-                                   ⋱
-                                     ⋱       ┌──────────────────┐
-                                       ⋱     │      VTXO #n     │
-                                         ⋱   └──────────────────┘
-                                           ⋱

-`VTXO Projector` carries two spending conditions:
-`(msg.senders[] + Operator) or (Operator after 3 months)`

--   **Reveal Path:** The aggregated [MuSig2](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki) key of msg.senders[] and `Operator` pre-sign from the reveal path `(msg.senders[] + Operator)` to constrain `VTXOs` in a pseudo-covenant manner.

--  **Sweep Path:** `VTXO Projector` expires in three months, at which point all `VTXOs` contained within the projector also expire.
-Upon expiry, the `Operator` triggers the sweep path `(Operator after 3 months)` to reclaim all expired `VTXOs` directly from the projector root, in a footprint-minimal way, without claiming `VTXOs` one by one.

 ## Channel 👥
 `Channel` turns its parent `VTXO` into a state channel that operates as a 2-of-2 between `Self` and `Remote`.